Differences between Oracle 11g and Oracle 12c

 - The auto-trace enhancement feature allows the use of DBMS_XPLAN for creating output for its explain plans in Oracle 10g release 2.

-- The evolution of Oracle data can now be viewed as flashback version query in Oracle 10g.
+- The evolution of Oracle data can now be viewed as a flashback version query in Oracle 10g.

 - Oracle 10g enables DBAs and developers to enqueue/dequeue in bulk with its new array-based advanced queuing tool in 10g.